munificent/craftinginterpreters/book/garbage-collection.md

 > I wanna, I wanna,<br>
 > I wanna be trash.<br>
 >
-> <cite>The Whip, <em>Trash</em></cite>
+> <cite>The Whip, &ldquo;Trash&rdquo;</cite>

 We say Lox is a "high-level" language because it frees programmers from worrying about details irrelevant to the problem they're solving.
-The user becomes an executive giving the machine abstract goals and letting the lowly computer figure out how to get there.
+The user becomes an executive, giving the machine abstract goals and letting the lowly computer figure out how to get there.

 Dynamic memory allocation is a perfect candidate for automation.
 It's necessary for a working program, tedious to do by hand, and yet still error-prone.
-The inevitable mistakes can be catastrophic, leading to crashes, memory corruption or security violations.
+The inevitable mistakes can be catastrophic, leading to crashes, memory corruption, or security violations.
 It's the kind of risky-yet-boring work that machines excel at over humans.